joe-stone1/shu_rouen/content/about.md

 The school brings together Sheffield Hallam and Rouen University students to work in small teams to solve applied sport science problems.
 The 2022 summer school has a focus on Womens' Professional Football Teams.

-Each student group will adopt the role of the coaching team for a professional English women’s team using a range of data sources.
-The groups will evaluate and define a performance related problem and seek to develop intervention strategies.
+Each student group will adopt the role of the coaching and sport science team for a professional English woman's team.Your group will evaluate and define a performance related problem and seek to develop intervention strategies using a range of data sources to support your plan.

 *Aims and objectives of the Summer School*